ann760/e-commerce/README.md

 - express
 - sequelize
 - dotenv
-- bcrypt
 - mysql 2
 - javaScript
 - mysql

 ## Installation
-To run this program you will need to install the npm node js, express, sequelize, dotenv, bcrypt and mysql2.
+To run this program you will need to install the npm node js, express, sequelize, dotenv, and mysql2.
 You will also need a mysql database.
+Run the node seeds/index.js to seed the database

 # link to site